Touch Typing Programmes

 Typing Quest

 Keyboarding can be an adventure!
-The versatile keyboarding courses of Typing Quest will take your students from beginner level all the way to touch typing mastery.
+The versatile keyboarding courses of Typing Quest will take your students from beginner level to touch typing mastery.

 Typing Quest